John Peet (journalist, born 1915)

-John Scott Peet (1915 - 29 June 1988 in East-Berlin) was a British journalist who defected to East Germany (the German Democratic Republic) in 1950.
+John Scott Peet (1915 – 29 June 1988) was a British journalist who defected to East Germany (the German Democratic Republic) in 1950.

 Biography

 Parental family

-John Peet was born on 27 November 1915, the third child of Hubert William Peet (1886 - 1951) and his wife, Edith Mary, born Scott.
+John Peet was born on 27 November 1915, the third child of Hubert William Peet (1886–1951) and his wife, Edith Mary, born Scott.
 He had two older sisters and a younger brother, Stephen.
 John's parents were Quakers, unlike his four grandparents who were Congregationalist.
 His mother's parents had served as missionaries.